MicrosoftDocs/OfficeDocs-Enterprise/Enterprise/move-sharepoint-between-geo-locations.md

 The SharePoint Mobile App is cross geo compatible and able to detect the site's new geo location.

-### SharePoint 2013 workflows
+### SharePoint workflows

 SharePoint 2013 workflows need to be republished after the site move.
+SharePoint 2010 workflows should continue to function normally.

 ### Apps